Father jailed for strangling daughter, 7

-Sophia Peters: Father gets life for strangling daughter with dressing gown cord
+Sophia Peters: Dad jailed for dressing gown cord murder

 A father has been jailed for murdering his daughter by strangling her with a dressing gown cord at their family home in south-west London.